jbock-java/zerobuilder/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.h908714124/zerobuilder/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.h908714124/zerobuilder)

 Zerobuilder is an annotation processor that generates the <em>builder pattern</em>.
-There are two different types of use cases:
+There are two different kinds of use cases:

 * Creating and updating instances of immutable value objects.
-  See the quick start below, and the [detailed documentation](values.md).
+  See the quick start below, or the [detailed documentation](values.md).
 * Safe "update" of mutable JavaBeans, by creating shallow copies.
   There's a separate [documentation for beans](beans.md).